kluchey/OMG/pages/MTH1W 3 Dice Games.md

 ## Slope-Intercept Form
-	- Tools required per group (two students):  4 dice, 2 graph whiteboards
+	- Tools required per group (two students):  4 dice, 2 graph whiteboards, 2 whiteboard markers
 	- ### Practice Round (x2)
 		- Roll all 4 dice, group dice into pairs, you have just created two points!
 Make one or more of the dice negative.
 		- Label each dice pair as $$A(x_1, y_1)$$ and $$B(x_2, y_2)$$.